- Calendar

 Flag Day

-Flag Day is not a public holiday in the United States, schools and businesses will be open as usual.
+Flag Day is not a federal holiday in the United States so schools and businesses remain open as usual.
+However, Pennsylvania is the only state that observes this day as a holiday.

 The meaning of the American Flag

-The American flag is immediately recognizable everywhere worldwide, each part of the flag has symbolism and meaning.
+The American flag can be immediately recognized anywhere in the world.
+It is also important to learn about each part of the flag which has symbolism and meaning.

 - The red and white stripes: Thirteen in total, these stripes represent each of the original British colonies, which were New York, Georgia, Delaware, New Hampshire, Rhode Island Massachusetts, Pennsylvania, Connecticut, North Carolina, South Carolina, New Jersey, Maryland, and Virginia.